Judith Goldstein

-Dr. Judith S. Goldstein is an American author, historian and human rights leader.
+Judith S. Goldstein is an American author, historian and human rights leader.
 Her work has focused primarily on diversity, immigration and postwar history concerning Europe and the United States.
 She founded Humanity in Action, an international educational organization, in 1997 and serves as its executive director.
 As an author, she has largely been collected by libraries worldwide.

 Goldstein authored the book Crossing Lines: Histories of Jews and Gentiles in Three Communities, published in 1992 by William Morrow and Inventing Great Neck: Jewish Identity and the American Dream, published in 2006 by Rutgers University Press.

 Goldstein is also the president of the Somes Pond Center, dedicated to landscape history and preservation on Mt.
 Desert Island, Maine.
 She sits on the board of the Center for Artistic Activism and the Francis Perkins Center.
 She is also a member of The Council on Foreign Relations.

 Work in immigration and diversity

 Following her doctoral studies, Goldstein began her career in immigration and diversity issues in Europe and the United States.
 At the Columbia Center for Oral History at Columbia University, she pursued a project on Ethnic Groups and American Foreign Policy.
 In the 1980s, after ten years working on this project, Goldstein began working on her book Crossing Lines: Histories of Jews and Gentiles in Three Communities.
 The book, published in 1992 by William Morrow, chronicles the integration of Jewish immigrants in Maine.
 Goldstein then served as the executive director of Thanks to Scandinavia, a non-profit organization.